Basal Cell Carcinoma

-Skin cancer clinics have become very common over recent years.
-What you may not realise however is that these clinics are usually non specialist based and practitioners practising within them generally have no higher dermatological or surgical training.
+Skin cancer clinics have become very common in recent years.
+What you may not realize however is that these clinics are usually non-specialist based and practitioners practicing within them generally have no higher dermatological or surgical training.
 As such, the treatment these clinics offer is similar to that which your family GP offers.

-The diagnosis and treatment of many skin cancers is often simple and your GP and skin cancer clinics may be suitably equipped to diagnose and manage them.
-However, GPs may confuse many more complex skin cancers with simple ones to the non qualified practitioner.
-Having an appropriately trained and qualified surgeon or dermatologist mange your skin cancer will ensure you are appropriately diagnosed and treated.
+The diagnosis and treatment of many skin cancers are often simple and your GP and skin cancer clinics may be suitably equipped to diagnose and manage them.
+However, GPs may confuse many more complex skin cancers with simple ones to the non-qualified practitioner.
+Having an appropriately trained and qualified surgeon or dermatologist manage your skin cancer will ensure you are appropriately diagnosed and treated.
 When lesions or more complex you require diagnoses and treatment plans.
 There is no substitute for adequate higher surgical and dermatological training and experience.
-Surgical treatment of lesions on aesthetically sensitive areas such as the face, nose, lips, ears and eyelids requires a higher level of reconstructive surgical expertise offered by plastic surgeons.
+Surgical treatment of lesions on aesthetically sensitive areas such as the face, nose, lips, ears, and eyelids requires a higher level of reconstructive surgical expertise offered by plastic surgeons.

-Dr Drielsma is a fully qualified plastic and reconstructive surgeon with a vast experience of diagnosis and surgical treatment of skin cancers along with the highest standard of reconstruction following excision.
-If you have a skin cancer or growth in a sensitive area, Dr Drielsma will optimise adequate excision along with the best possible reconstructive outcome.
+Dr. Drielsma is a fully qualified plastic and reconstructive surgeon with a vast experience of diagnosis and surgical treatment of skin cancers along with the highest standard of reconstruction following excision.
+If you have skin cancer or growth in a sensitive area, Dr. Drielsma will optimize adequate excision along with the best possible reconstructive outcome.

 **Results may vary for individual to individual